teschmitt/py-dtn7/README.md

-# py-dtn7
+# py-dtn7 (Work in Progress -- don't use yet)

 [![Licence AGPL-3.0](https://img.shields.io/github/license/teschmitt/py-dtn7)](LICENSE)

-A Python library for the DTN7 REST and WebSocket API of [dtn7-rs](https://github.com/dtn7/dtn7-rs).
+A Python library for the DTN7 REST and WebSocket API of [dtn7-rs](https://github.com/dtn7/dtn7-rs) including a BP7 style `Bundle` type (sort of).

+### Be warned:

+This is very much a work-in-progress.
+Apart from not being very useful yet, anything might change at any time since the package is still under development and the requirements are not all completely clear yet.

+### PR Politics

+I'm sorry to say that right now I can't accept any Pull Requests, since this repo is part of my Bachelor Thesis and logically any external contribution is forbidden.
+If you want to contribute, please check back around November 2022.
+Until then feel free to fork this repo and do some of your own experiments.

 ## Quickstart